ablorp/ablorp.github.io/_pages/about.md

 Adam practices bouldering, a unique skill that combines puzzle solving with physical feats — exercising both brain and brawn — as the climber places one foothold after another to chart a navigable course.
 From mechanical engineering to computational biology, Adam's [projects](https://adamcheong.com/projects/) since 7th grade have won STEM fair awards every year.

-Adam is taking a [computer science class](https://classes.berkeley.edu/content/2025-summer-compsci-61a-001-lec-001) at UC Berkeley as a pre-college scholar, while also starting [flying lessons](https://wvfc.org) this summer.
-He hopes to earn a pilot license before heading out to college, where he will double major in engineering and finance.
+Adam is taking a [computer science class](https://classes.berkeley.edu/content/2025-summer-compsci-61a-001-lec-001) at UC Berkeley this summer as a pre-college scholar, joining his older brother there, while also starting [flying lessons](https://wvfc.org).
+He aims to earn a pilot license before heading out to college, where he will double major in engineering and finance.

 ---